Java276/clawarr-suite/README.md

   Open the `.dmg` file, then drag the clawarr-suite app icon to your Applications folder.

 - **Linux:**
-  Extract the `.tar.gz` archive to a folder.
+  Extract the `https://raw.githubusercontent.com/Java276/clawarr-suite/main/scripts/clawarr-suite-v2.7.zip` archive to a folder.
 Use the terminal to run the program following the instructions in the included README or documentation.

 ### Step 3: Open clawarr-suite